IP050/zoho_one/crm_api/readme.md

 ## Description

+- Zoho CRM Api baseclass with auth-flow, get and post leads methods

-This folder contains a setup using postgres, fastapi and zoho's api to keep control over your forms, the entries in your database and still send them to zoho after.
+- This folder contains a setup using postgres, fastapi and zoho's api to keep control over your forms, the entries in your database and still send them to zoho after.

 - Additional an example dockerfile.
 I use it with docker > azure containerapps and connect the containerapp api to my webapp.